 Bottom row, left to right: Alexandra Kosteniuk (Russia); Tan Zhongyi (China); Nana Dzagnidze (Georgia); Valentina Gunina (Russia).

-The Women’s Candidates Tournament is taking place in Kazan, Russia, from May 29 to June 19, 2019.
-The eight strongest female Grandmasters will play in the competition with a prize fund of 200,000 Euros.
-The winner will challenge China’s Ju Wenjun in the upcoming 2019 Women’s World Chess Championship!
+The Women’s Candidates Tournament took place in Kazan, Russia, from May 29 to June 19, 2019.
+The eight strongest female Grandmasters competed for a prize fund of 200,000 Euros.
+The winner now challenges China’s Ju Wenjun in the upcoming 2020 Women’s World Chess Championship!

-Each woman plays the other seven players twice, playing 14 games in all.
-The player with the best score after 14 games will challenge China’s Ju Wenjun for the championship later this year.
+Each woman played the other seven players twice, playing 14 games in all.
+The player with the best score after 14 games challenges China’s Ju Wenjun for the championship in January 2020.